 (14) SUBSEQUENT EVENTS

-Management has evaluated subsequent events through February 23, 2023, the date on which the financial statements were available to be issued.
-Except as disclosed in Notes 3, 5 and 13, no material events have occurred since August 31, 2022 that require recognition or disclosure in the financial statements.
+Management has evaluated subsequent events through March 29, 2024, the date on which the financial statements were available to be issued.
+No material events have occurred since August 31, 2023 that require recognition or disclosure in the financial statements.